ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     python3 adbMakePBN.ph > run.cmd

-then go to Window's Command Prompt and enter:
+And, then go to Window's Command Prompt and enter:

     run.cmd

 this one runs a while (currently about 30 minutes).
 It prints out the name of each file so you can along.

 ### adbCommentStats.py

 Most of the pbn files include some statistics.
 They are ignored by BBO; but, some other programs don't like them.
 So, this program converts them into comment lines that are part of the pbn standard.
 Lines beginning with a # are ignored.
 This program changes all of the statistics to comments by adding a # and a space to the beginning of the line.
 It also prints out the statistics for all of the files.
 Run it like this to create stats.txt:

     python3 adbCommentStats.py > stats.txt